 You might have heard two terms repeatedly with respect to the stock market – Bull and Bear.
 These are not events but trends or phases causing a stock market fluctuation.

 Market trend affects companies regardless of their performance.
 These trends are usually rooted deep in some economic changes and can last for a few months.

 These factors can be analyzed, studied, and understood to make investment decisions for your benefit.

 Macroeconomics is the study of the behavior of an economy due to factors that impact the population as a whole and not individuals.
 In macroeconomics, geopolitical factors play an important role.

 If there is an earthquake, then the country’s ability to produce and distribute goods can get affected.
 Also, it can cause physical damage to the infrastructure that would need time and money for repairs.

 Hence, such an event can impact the economy and in turn the stock markets.
-There are various macroeconomic factors that impact stock markets like upcoming elections, war, civil unrest, natural disasters, or extreme weather conditions, political instability, etc.
+There are various macroeconomic factors that impact stock markets including upcoming elections, war, civil unrest, natural disasters, and political instability.

 Inflation is a term that we use regularly without realizing its impact on everything around us.
 This includes stock prices.
 CPI or the Consumer Price Index measures retail inflation.
 It collects information about the changes in the price of the most common goods and services and computes the average cost of living in the economy.

 The CPI is an indicator of the spending power of an individual.
-Inflation means a rising price regime or an economy where the prices of goods/services are constantly rising.
+If inflation increases, it means the prices of goods/services are rising.